 Other Ways to Protect Your Hair:

 The ultimate protection for your scalp and hair is to stay in the shade away from reflective surfaces like sand, water, and cement but what fun is that?
 The second-best option is to wear a hat.
 There are a lot of fun hats out there and you can find one to go with pretty much any outfit.
 Coolibar has some great hats that are all rated UPF 50 (Ultraviolet Protection Factor).

 If you don’t want to wear a hat then you can always apply sunscreen directly to your scalp.
 This is where the spray sunscreens come in handy.
 Trader Joe’s has an inexpensive spray sunscreen that was highly-rated by Consumer Reports.
 Dr. Cynthia Bailey offers a mineral spray sunscreen with micro-sized zinc particles so it’s not so white.

+It’s a good idea to use sunscreen for your hair, whatever that looks like.
 Although there isn’t a product out there that will effectively provide UV protection for your hair, there is always hope.
 Advancements happen every day.
 So, until that day arrives protect your strands with a spray like any of the ones listed above, wear a hat, and seek shade when you can.